alesh-kajzar/luxonis-test/README.md

 ## Getting started
 There are two main folders:
 - `cli` - client-server app in nodejs/typescript
+  - In `cli/src/config.ts` is a basic configuration
+    - websocket will be opened on port `:8081` by default
+    - TCP port will be on port `:8080` by default
+    - default password for server connection is `password`
-- `web` - 3rd party observer option in vite/react
+- `web` - 3rd party observer option in Vite/React

 The easiest option to just start the app is to try a dev mode.